 Art Historical Background

 Since vocab is the thing that trips kids up the most with architecture, I am going to start there (note, I will ONLY use vocab words in Santa Sabina; other church architecture vocabulary will appear in another church architecture overview blog post).
-I am going to provide vocabulary words with their definitions and display them in situ (in location) from my photos of Santa Sabina.

 - Basilica: rectangular building with a large open center space for crowds

 - Narthex: vestibule, porch (this was as far as non-Christians could go in the Early Church)

 - Nave: large center rectangular aisle spanning from the narthex doors to the apse; worshipers typically stood in this space, leaving a walkway for the priest during the mass (service)

 - Aisle: columned side walkways (usually 1-2 in early churches)

 - Clerestory: second story windows allowing light into the nave (also seen in ancient Egyptian architecture)

 - Apse: semi-circular niche where the rituals were performed by the priest (sometimes with a little step up)